rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 BERT outperformed many task-specific architectures, advancing the state of the art in a wide range of Natural Language Processing tasks, such as textual entailment, text classification and question answering.

-For further details, you might want to read the original BERT <a href="https://arxiv.org/abs/1810.04805">BERT paper</a>.
+For further details, you might want to read the original <a href="https://arxiv.org/abs/1810.04805">BERT paper</a>.

 ## Sentiment analysis
 Let's now move on how to use LSTM Neural Networks in Keras, in order to build our emotion detection application.
 Our dataset is the <a href="https://www.kaggle.com/piyushagni5/berlin-database-of-emotional-speech-emodb">Berlin Dataset of Emotional Speech (EMO-DB)</a>.